 -------------- End of Example Application Note ------------------

-If you are a component supplier, this type of "Executable Application Note" can help your potential customers better understand the features and benefits of your components.
+If you are a component supplier, this type of "Live Application Note" can help your potential customers better understand the features and benefits of your components.